-There are several ways for you to communicate directly with your students.
-You can create announcements and promotional emails, send direct messages, or interact with students in your courses’ Q&A forum.
+There are several ways to communicate directly with your learners.
+You can create announcements and promotional emails, send direct messages, and interact with learners in the Q&A forum in your course.

-To manage your Udemy communications more easily, download the Udemy mobile app.
-In the app, tap your avatar to get to the instructor experience.
+Many instructors find it easier to manage their communications via our mobile app.
+Once you download the app, open it and tap your avatar to get to the instructor experience.

-Educational announcements are meant to activate and re-engage your students and bring them back to your course.
-Use them to send updates about the course that you teach or share free resources related to your course topic to supplement the course material.
-Announcements sent by email and also show up in your students’ Udemy accounts.
+Educational announcements are meant to activate and re-engage your learners to bring them back to your course.
+Use them to send updates about your course or share free resources related to your course topic to supplement the course material.
+Announcements are sent by email and also show up in your learners’ Udemy account message center.

-You can send up to 4 announcements per month.
-Announcements should only feature free resources related to your course material (Udemy links are not allowed).
-Don’t direct students to promotional material.
-That’s a violation of our policies.
-Learn more about rules for educational announcements.
+You can send up to 4 announcements per month and should only feature free resources related to your course material (Udemy links are not allowed).
+Do not direct learners to promotional material as that is a violation of our policy.
+Learn more about our rules for educational announcements.

 Here are some tips for writing educational announcements:

-- Include a contest or call-to-action and challenge students to finish certain lectures or sections of the course.
+- Include a contest or call-to-action and challenge learners to finish certain lectures or sections of the course

-- Inspire your students with news from the field and keep them engaged with the subject matter.
+- Inspire your learners with news from the field and keep them engaged with the subject matter

-- Let students know when you’ve updated or added content, your investment in the course will grab their attention.
+- Let learners know when you’ve updated or added content to your course, your investment in the course will grab their attention

 Here are some tips for writing promotional announcements:

-- For promotional purposes, it’s not enough to just send one email.
-A series of emails work better in building up the interest.
-For example, to announce the launch of a new course, send a 2-email sequence over the course of a week to your existing Udemy student list.
+- For promotional purposes, you may want to send a series of emails to build up the interest.
+For example, to announce the launch of a new course, send a 2-email sequence over the course of a week to your existing Udemy learner list

 - You can even include a discount if you’re feeling generous.
 But don’t forget to set a promotional deadline and mention it clearly.

-- Run a seasonal sale or temporary deal for a holiday.
+- Run a seasonal sale or temporary deal in conjunction with a holiday

-- Quote real students’ feedback (ask for permission!) about the courses you want to promote.
+- Quote real learner feedback (after asking for permission) about the courses you want to promote

-This lets you privately communicate with your students or other instructors.
-When you send a direct message, students receive an in-product message.
+This lets you privately communicate with your learners or other instructors.
+When you send a direct message, learners receive an in-product message.
 Depending on their settings, they may also receive an email.
-Learn more about sending direct messages and Udemy direct message guidelines.
+Learn more about sending direct messages and about Udemy direct message rules and guidelines.